Giovix92/efi_x550vxk/README.md

 - I've already added the latest HoRNDIS kext in order to use an Android phone (via USB tethering) for connecting to internet.
 - If you can't type proper characters using your USB keyboard, try switching Key Rollover method (if any), from N-Key rollover to 6-Key rollover.
 Seems that MacOS has some problems in recognizing correct characters while using N-Key rollover.
+- In order to check which I've changed, check commit's description.
+It contains a short (but useful) recap of what I've done in that commit.

 ## Credits